 Ken's interest in building engaging, constructivist learning environments, and a desire to find new opportunities for student-centred learning brings him to Royal Roads as an instructional designer.
 Working in learning design and faculty development, Ken is eager to support active, constructivist learning.
-He aims to follow best practices for technology that enable rich collaboration and constructive environments.
+He keeps abreast of best practices for technology that enable rich collaboration and constructive environments.
 Most of all, he promotes the view that we are best able to learn through building relationships, not just with the material, but with each other.

 - MA in Learning and Technology